Malindi: History

 Malindi experienced a trade boom between the end of the World War I and 1925, when a famine occurred.
 Exports to foreign ports grew to £26,000 by 1924.
 Europeans started to return to Malindi in the 1930s, buying land from Arabs.
 Some of them like Commander Lawford opened the first hotels, which became the foundation of the future tourist industry.
 During World War II, Malindi was one of only two towns in East Africa bombed by the Italians.
 This happened on 24 October 1940, and after this event allied troops were stationed in the town until the end of the war.
 After World War II Malindi began developing into a resort.
+When the Broglio Space Center opened, an Italian diaspora began to form.

 Climate

 Malindi has a tropical dry savanna climate (Köppen climate classification As).